sambathbask/hello-world/README.md

 # hello-world
-hai, this is sambath. im going to start project brownstone using rails.
+hai, im going to start project brownstone using rails.